Excel HYPERLINK Function

-The Excel HYPERLINK function returns a hyperlink from a given destination and "friendly name".
-You can use HYPERLINK to construct a clickable hyperlink with a formula.
-The HYPERLINK function can build links to workbook locations, pages on the internet, or to files on network servers.
+The Excel HYPERLINK function returns a hyperlink to a given destination.
+You can use HYPERLINK to create a clickable hyperlink with a formula.
+The HYPERLINK function can build links to workbook locations, pages on the internet, or files on network servers.

 When a user clicks a cell that contains the HYPERLINK function, Excel will open the file or page specified by link_location.
 Link_location can be a cell reference or named range, a path to a file stored on a local drive, a path a file on a server using Universal Naming Convention (UNC), or an internet path in Uniform Resource Locator (URL) format.